tsunamishadow/bonusheroes/Birmingham.md

 ## For international visitors

 You can skip this section if you are native to the UK.
+Please note: absolutely NONE of this is legal advice.
+I'm not a lawyer.

 ### Emergency and safety